aljohnston112/GenerativeMarkovChain/README.md

 Other classes are in development that will allow ProbFunTrees to be built using supplied data.

 TL;DR: The idea for this project came from tinkering with Markov Chains.
-Essentially, it is a Markov Chain where the elements in the chain are map to other Markov Chains.
+Essentially, it is a Markov Chain where the elements in the chain are mapped to other Markov Chains.